 Remember, this could be a genuine mistake on their behalf, so you should give your tenant the chance to rectify the situation.

 Always keep copies of correspondence relating to this for your records.

 You are required, by law, to prove that you've made a reasonable attempt to get in touch with the tenant.
 A tracing agent can help track down the tenant's address.
 These companies often won't charge you if they can't find the information.
 If the tenant can't be found, keep the report that notifies you, and then you're good to go ahead with the disposal.

-You've followed the procedures in place, and you're now ready to sell the items and pocket the cash.
+You've followed the procedures, and you're now ready to sell the items and pocket the cash.
 Sadly, the money's not yours to keep, as it belongs to the tenant.
 However, if a tenant leaves behind possessions while owing you money, you can use the proceeds of the sale of the items to pay off the debt, providing you have followed all the procedures.

 By law, you must sell the goods for the best price possible and return any funds to the tenant once their debt and your costs have been deducted.

 Keep all documents surrounding the sale of goods, including any valuations before selling, for your records.

 At Circa London, a central London estate agencts, we ensure that belongings left behind are dealt with to the letter of the law.
 However, in our experience, tenancies generally end without any hitches, and your property will be left empty and ready for the next tenant.